varshitha-punati/Salescloud-Admin/README.md

 after that it ask from to whom you need to send the email

-and then she will receive the quote through mail like this
+and Then she will receive the quote through mail like this

 now if you keep the quote as closed lost then you can keep then there i need one startegy to resell another product